hawkinsw/CPPTimes/OOPIntro2.md

   wills_amg.price = 162900;
 ```

-Remember: Because we are manipulating the values of the member variables of a particular instance of the AMG ADT, the values of member variables of other _instances_ of this type are completely unaffected.
+Remember: Because we are manipulating the values of the member variables of a particular instance of the implementation of the AMG ADT, the values of member variables of other _instances_ of this type are completely unaffected.

 What if I wanted to write a function that prints out all the information about an AMG?
 I have two options:

-1. I could write a function that has a parameter for each of the different values that characterize an AMG, or
+1. I could write a function that has a parameter for each of the different attributes that characterize an AMG, or
-2. I could write a function that has a single parameter -- the AMG ADT.
+2. I could write a function that has a single parameter -- the instance of the implementation of the AMG ADT.

 I choose the latter, because I am lazy!
 So, we will write a function that looks like this: